 The Student Support Section of the Graduate School will provide support for Research Interns at OIST with matters such as housing, visa acquisition, insurance procedures, and local registration.
-OIST regrets that support for dependents, family members, and persons other than the student is not available.
+OIST regrets that support is not available for dependents, family members, and persons other than the student.

 The applicant is notified of the receipt of an application within an hour of submission.
 [As some of these notifications are automatically generated, please check your bulk or junk mail folders if you do not receive an expected notification to your inbox.]
 Successful applicants will be notified of acceptance once a decision has been made.
-OIST Graduate School will send the application result by email, typically around 1-2 months after the submission deadline.
+OIST Graduate School will send results by email to successful applicants, typically within 3 months after the submission deadline.
 For successful applicants, confirmation of internship participation must be made months in advance as ample time must be allowed for the issue of a visa and other necessary Japanese government documentation.

 Required Application Materials

-We suggest you first download this HANDY WORKSHEET to guide your preparation of the application, as you must enter all details and documents (as PDF files) in the application form at once and cannot resubmit an application.
-Please complete preparations of all required materials, then fill out and submit the following materials to apply for the program:
+We suggest you first download this HANDY WORKSHEET to guide your preparation of the application, as you must enter all details and documents (as PDF files) in the application form at once to submit an application.
+Please complete preparations of all required materials, then fill out and submit to apply for the program:

 1) Curriculum Vitae Sheet - OIST CV SHEET

 2) Personal Statement - STATEMENT SHEET

 3) Academic Transcript - Upload a scan of your current academic transcript in PDF format.
 Unofficial partial transcripts are accepted for those who have not yet graduated.
 Applicants should be among the top 25% of students.